hlissner/evil-snipe/README.md

 * Snipe disables evil-mode's substitute commands (s/S).
 To prevent this, set `evil-snipe-auto-disable-substitute` to nil (before evil-snipe is loaded).

+* To change the highlight colors, configure: `evil-snipe-first-match-face` and `evil-snipe-matches-face`

 ### Configure like vim-seek

 ```elisp